-This activity will focus on the classic Eric Carle book, "Brown Bear".
+Some of the previous activities have focused on my kids' favorite poems or songs.
+This activity will focus on one of their favorite books: the classic Eric Carle story, "Brown Bear".

 Brown Bear, Brown Bear, What Do You See? is a classic book that you'll find in most any Pre-School classroom.
-My daughter's Pre-K class started reading the book this week and they sent home this activity for us to use.
+My daughter's Pre-K class started reading the book this week and they sent home an activity for us to work on.

 The book itself is amazing for teaching children about colors and animals.
-This activity builds upon those concepts.
-Print out the worksheets below and cut them out.
+This activity builds upon those concepts combining colors with animal graphics.
+To get started, all you have to do is print out the worksheets below and cut them out.
 Remember to use safety scissors if your little one is going to help.

 The first worksheet has the lines of the book written out.
 Cut these out and set them aside for now.